• Skip to primary navigation

 Prognosis of Osteoarthritis

-In a few people, the disease reaches a peak after a few years and thereafter, the symptoms remain same or get better.
+In a few people, the disease reaches a peak after a few years and thereafter, the symptoms remain the same or get better.

 About Dr Arun Pal Singh